singingwolfboy/flask-dance/docs/providers.rst

 .. data:: github

     A :class:`~werkzeug.local.LocalProxy` to a :class:`requests.Session` that
-    already has the Github authentication token loaded (assuming that the user has authenticated with Github at some point in the past).
+    already has the GitHub authentication token loaded (assuming that the user has authenticated with GitHub at some point in the past).

 Google
 ------